Richard Arlen: Career

-Arlen is best known for his role as a pilot in the Academy Award-winning Wings (1927) with Clara Bow, Charles 'Buddy' Rogers, Gary Cooper, El Brendel, and his second wife, Jobyna Ralston, whom he married in 1927.
+Arlen is best known to modern audiences for his role as a pilot in the inaugural Academy Award-winning Wings (1927) with Clara Bow, Charles 'Buddy' Rogers, Gary Cooper, El Brendel, and his second wife, Jobyna Ralston, whom he married in 1927.
 Arlen later appeared in the science fiction horror Island of Lost Souls (1932) with Charles Laughton, adapted from the H.G.
 Wells novel The Island of Dr. Moreau.
 He was among the more famous residents of the celebrity enclave, Toluca Lake, California.

 In 1939, Universal teamed him with Andy Devine for a series of 14 B-pictures, mostly action-comedies with heavy reliance on stock footage from larger-scale films.
 They are informally known as the "Aces of Action" series, which is how the stars were billed in the trailers.
 When Arlen left the studio in 1941, the series continued with Devine teamed with a variety of other actors.

 In the 1950s and early 1960s, Arlen was active in television, having guest starred in several anthology series, including Playhouse 90, The Loretta Young Show, The 20th Century Fox Hour, and in three episodes of the series about clergymen, Crossroads.

 He appeared on the November 9, 1968 episode of Petticoat Junction playing himself.
 The episode was called "Wings" and it was in direct reference to the 1927 silent movie Wings.

 Arlen appeared in westerns, such as Lawman, Branded, Bat Masterson, Wanted: Dead or Alive, Wagon Train, and Yancy Derringer, and in such drama/adventure programs as Ripcord, Whirlybirds, Perry Mason, The New Breed, Coronado 9, and Michael Shayne.